nedcut/ML-final/README.md

 1. Open-Meteo Historical Weather API (open-meteo.com/en/docs/historical-weather-api): Free access to ERA5 reanalysis weather data at any lat/lon coordinate going back to 1940.
 Returns daily temperature, precipitation, snowfall, snow depth, wind speed, humidity in JSON format.

 2. bestsnow.net Vermont Snow Conditions Chart (bestsnow.net/vrmthist.htm): A table of weekly condition grades (A/B/C/D/R) for Vermont ski conditions, covering 26 seasons (1999-2000 through 2024-25), yielding ~650 labeled data points.
 Grades are based on terrain openness and snow surface quality (powder/packed powder vs. hardpack/ice vs. rain).

+3. Middlebury Snowbowl Weather Forecast (https://middleburysnowbowl.com/conditions/): Weekly forecast with temperature, precipitation, wind, and humidity specific to the Middlebury Snowbowl.

 **Compute:** Laptops should be fine, colab possibly.
 I (Ned) also have a PC with an Nvidia GPU that I can use if needed.